OptimalLockdown/Covid19inEngland/docsource/Model.rst

-.. _Model:
+.. _Model:`

-Epidemic Models
+Epidemic Model
 ==============================

-SEIRD Model
+age-structured SEIRD
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-        We are using a compartmental model, which splits the population into different _compartments_, representing different possible states (Susceptible, Exposed, Infected, Recovered and Deceased).
-The evolution over time is represented by some equations which assume the population is well mixed.
+Presently, we are using a compartmental model, which splits whole of the UK population into 7 compartments representing different possible states (Susceptible, Exposed, asymptomatic and symptomatic Infected subclinical not needing medical attention, Infected clinical needing medical attention, Recovered and Deceased).
+Further each of the states are structured along 5 age groups: :math:`<20, 20-40, 40-60, 60-80, 80>`.

 .. content-tabs::